tillchen/personal-website/content/posts/2019-05-12-Python-Notes.md

     print(minus(1))
     ```

-3. We can make an argument optional by using None or '':
+3. We can make an argument optional by using None:

     ```python
     def build_person(first, last, age=None):